 Moles, or nevi, are pigmented growths on the skin, that are actually clusters of melanocytes, the pigment-producing cells of the skin.
 They can appear anywhere on the body, be flat or raised, and are usually harmless.
 Malignant moles, however, are those that are likely to develop into cancer, specifically melanoma.
-Dr. Dolder at Greenwich Point Dermatology is well-trained in spotting, diagnosing, and treating malignant moles, reducing your risk of developing deadly melanoma.
+Our Board Certified Dermatologists at Greenwich Point Dermatology are well-trained in spotting, diagnosing, and treating malignant moles, reducing your risk of developing melanoma.

 How do I know if a mole is malignant?